 Next, let’s address the cost of becoming an OT.
 This field requires at least a master’s degree, and education comes with a cost.
 As much as possible, try to plan accordingly.
 That may mean you will need student loans or to apply for scholarships and grants.
 Realize upfront that this is a financial investment in your future.

-However, the good news is that in 2018 the median income for OTs was $84,720.
+However, the good news is that in 2019 the median income for OTs was $84,950.
+The best-paid 25 percent made $101,590 that year, while the lowest-paid 25 percent made $69,710.
 Weighing factors like location, experience, specialization, etc., being an OT can provide a stable income in a high-demand field.

 Finally, let’s consider personal and professional fulfillment and job satisfaction.
 As an OT, you can spend months or years working with patients allowing you to build relationships and become an important part of patient’s lives.
 Many OTs feel a great sense of fulfillment and accomplishment in this field.